benrpinto/SportsTimer/README.md

 * Score tracker
 * Vibration on timer expiration
 * Alert noise on timer expiration
+* Notification on timer expiration if app is running in background
 * Dark Mode
 * Landscape Mode
 * Adjustable Settings